Math 116: Study Guide - Chapter 3

 - A polynomial is evaluated using synthetic division.
 The value and bottom row from the

-- Identify the translation, and determine, if possible, the zeros of a transformed function.
-Look
+- Identify the translation and determine the zeros of a transformed function.
+Three parts.

 - A polynomial function is given in both expanded and factored form.
 Be able to identify